alec-gullon/Scaffold/README.md

 ## Step 3: Download files from kormos

-Using the method of your preference, download the current `cms.sqlite` database from the `kormos` server and place this in corresponding place under the `cms` directory of the project.
+Using the method of your preference, download the current `cms.sqlite` database from the `kormos` server and place this in the corresponding place under the `cms` directory of the project.
 At time of writing, this is located under the `/var/local/sqlite/` directory.

 Then download the following two directories from `/home/channels/lancaster` on `kormos` and place them in